Father and son fight for a country which doesn't allow them to vote

 Guam, a far-flung island in the Western Pacific, is known for two things: its beaches and its military capabilities.

-As America's westernmost territorial possession, the 30-mile long island serves as a launch pad and refueling station for US warplanes and ships.
+The 30-mile-long island serves as a launch pad and refueling station for US warplanes and ships.
 It also is the closest US territory to North Korea.

 The island has been threatened multiple times by Pyongyang, especially at time of heightened tensions between the two countries in mid-August.